Ethanol as a transportation fuel

 The most common use of ethanol as a fuel is in mixtures of motor gasoline.
 Most of the gasoline sold in the United States contains some fuel ethanol.
 The exact amount may vary by region.
 In general, the ethanol content of motor gasoline does not exceed 10% by volume.
 Gasoline with 10% ethanol content is referred to as E10, and gasoline with 15% ethanol content is called E15.
 All gasoline vehicles can use E10.
 Currently, only light-duty vehicles with a model year 2001 or newer can use E15.

-The U.S. Environmental Protection Agency (EPA) is responsible for developing and implementing the U.S. Renewable Fuel Standard (RFS) to ensure that transportation fuel sold in the United States contains a minimum volume of renewable fuel.
+The U.S. Environmental Protection Agency (EPA) is responsible for developing and implementing the U.S. Renewable Fuel Standard (RFS) Program to ensure that transportation fuel sold in the United States contains a minimum volume of renewable fuel.
 EPA is developing processes and procedures for how ethanol blends greater than E10 can be sold at retail.

 Nearly all gasoline sold in the United States contains ethanol.